 So depending on your audience and if you’ve successfully monetized your blog or not, you will want to start being discriminative about whether you use an idea for your own blog or for a pitch, once you feel comfortable submitting work to other publications.

 As with any type of writing, reading is key for improving your craft.
 Read the magazines for which you wish to write.
 Get to know their culture and style.
 Think about the types of articles you would want to write.
+Start a Twitch channel, or make LetsPlay videos on YouTube.

 Likewise, don’t stop playing video games.
 Maybe even play more, or at least branch out and try games that are out of your typical experience.
 If you play indie games, try a few mainstream titles for comparison.
 If you play shooters, try an immersive roleplaying game, like Dragon Age Inquisition or Skyrim.